How to find the right room door

 The right filling for the room door

-Depending on what the interior door is filled with, its sound and heat insulating properties and stability differ.
+Doors not only have a frame, but also an inner life.
+Depending on what the interior door is filled with, its sound and heat insulating properties and stability vary.
 For smooth interior doors, inserts made of honeycomb cores, tubular chipboard inserts, tubular chipboard and solid chipboard are common.
-Frame interior doors can be filled with solid wood, rod gluing or laminated gluing.
-More information on the different variants can be found in our article on the subject of door leaves.
+Framed interior doors can be filled with solid wood, glued strips or laminate.
+You can find more information on the different variants in our article on door leaves.

 The right surface design for the room doo